List of Twin Peaks characters: Hank Jennings

 Hank Jennings, played by Chris Mulkey, is the criminal (and during the first few episodes imprisoned) husband of Norma Jennings.

 He is a career criminal, albeit a more professional one than Leo Johnson.
-A textbook sociopath, he is nevertheless able to put on a convincing nice-guy facade which manages to fool some people.
+A textbook sociopath, he is nevertheless able to put on a convincing nice-guy facade that fools some people.
 According to Sheriff Harry S. Truman, Hank once was a member of the Bookhouse Boys, in fact "one of the best", before he was expelled for his criminal activities.
-In many ways, Hank serves as a moral counterpoint to Sheriff Truman who rightfully does not trust Hank.
+In many ways, Hank serves as a moral counterpoint to Truman, who does not trust Hank.

-Prior to the start of the series, Hank has been hired by Josie Packard to arrange the death of her husband Andrew, owner of the Packard Saw Mill, in a boating accident.
+Before the start of the series, Josie Packard hired Hank to arrange the death of her husband Andrew, owner of the Packard Saw Mill, in a boating accident.
 (It is revealed later that Andrew anticipated and secretly avoided this attempt on his life.)
 Hank used his apparent involvement in a drunken driving accident as an alibi for the night of Andrew's death and was convicted of manslaughter.
 At the beginning of the series, he is due for parole after serving 18 months in the state prison.

-Hank has a difficult relationship with his wife Norma, who (rightly) feels lied to and betrayed by him.
-Norma is really in love with Big Ed Hurley, as she has been since high school, and the two only married other people due to misunderstandings.
-Hank's imprisonment provides the couple safety to carry on an affair, and hence they are uneasy about his being free and nearby.
-Nonetheless, Norma gives a restrained but positive testimony in the parole hearing, ensuring his release, and provides him with a job at her Double R Diner.
+Hank has a difficult relationship with his wife Norma, who feels lied to and betrayed by him.
+Norma is in love with Ed Hurley, as she has been since high school, and the two only married other people due to misunderstandings.
+Hank's imprisonment provides the couple safety to have an affair, and hence they are uneasy about his being free and nearby.
+Nonetheless, Norma gives restrained but positive testimony in Hank's parole hearing, ensuring his release, and gives him a job at her Double R Diner.

 Upon his release, Hank immediately violates parole by committing a large number of crimes and by crossing the Canada–US border.
 He threatens Josie, who had agreed to pay him $90,000 upon his release, and tries to extort more money from her.